 Maybe your car isn’t parked in fully or an object is too close to the door.
 Try and move as many items as you can.
 If nothing works, then it could be a more serious issue.

 Like every other door in your house, you have the ability to lock your garage door.
 This is most common in older garage doors.
 Older garage doors usually have manual locks for security purposes.

 If everything else comes clear on your checklist, your garage door is likely locked.

 10. Tension Springs or Cables are Broken

 Your tension springs and cables help your garage door safely reach the ground.
 If your springs or cables are broken, your door won’t close.
 If your door does close, it will crash on the ground.

 This issue is extremely dangerous.
 If you suspect the problem is in your springs or cables, call a garage door repair service immediately.

 Now You Know Why Your Garage Door Won’t Close

 It’s easy to freak out if you’re experiencing garage door issues.
 If your garage door won’t close, this signifies a minor issue or a major repair.

-These common issues help you troubleshoot the potential cause.
-But it’s always best to call in a garage repair service.
+These common issues help you understand the potential cause.
+It is always best to call in a garage repair service to fix it.